In this blog post I want to talk about making a backup of your website. I will not only indicate how you can do this in WordPress, but also in Drupal.

 The importance of a backup

 Backing up your website is very important.
 Imagine that your website is hacked, or you install a bad plugin or that you have in some way locked yourself out.
-Knowing that you have a backup is a reassuring thought when you do an update for the first time and you feel insecure about it.
+Knowing that you have a copy of your website is a reassuring thought when you do an update for the first time and you feel insecure about it.
 Unfortunately, experience shows that you can never count for a 100% on the backups of your hosting provider.

 There are several free and paid WordPress plugins that you can use to back up your website.
 To my satisfaction I use the free plugin UpdraftPlus, which is very easy to set up.
 You can then save the backup in the cloud or on your computer.
 And you can schedule the backups so that they take place automatically (weekly for me).
 You can also manually back up.
 And furthermore you can also set how many backups you want to keep.